saramoohead/cv/README.md

 - Built in 36 hours, Rails, HTML5. users post theirs skills and/or ask to learn them.
 The app pairs people up with shared skills and offers signing in with Google and a link to a Google Hangout.

 ## Stack
-- Confident: Ruby, Rails, RSpec, Postgres, Cucumber, Capybara, APIs, TDD, BDD
+- Confident: Ruby, Rails, RSpec, Swift, XCode, Postgres, Cucumber, Capybara, APIs, TDD, BDD
 - Know: Javascript, Angular, Karma, Protractor, Jasmine, RackTest, OOP
-- Currently learning: Swift, XCode

 ## Previous digital experience
 - Won the data visualisation category at my first hackathon: http://www.thebookseller.com/news/futurebook-hack-chooses-its-winners